p3t3rbr0/py3-pure-utils/.docs/source/index.rst

 pure-utils
 ==========

-Yet another python utilities, with the goal of collecting useful bicycles and crutches in one place.
+Yet another python utilities library for collecting useful bicycles and crutches in one place.

 **Main principles**: